 Yes.
 You must report the number of hours spent on the activity, even if the number is zero.
 This is for auditing purposes as well as for keeping track of the actual number of days of OCR/OE activities that you engaged in during a fiscal year.

-The department/unit supervisor and the college dean/division head are responsible for reviewing the request and ensuring that a conflict does not exist, and deciding if the request should be approved or not based on a variety of other considerations including other approved overload and outside activities.
-If there is a potential or perceived conflict of interest with the proposed outside activity then you should work with the department/unit supervisor to disclose the conflict of interest and develop a conflict resolution/management plan for the request to be considered.
+The department/unit supervisor and the college dean/division head are responsible for reviewing the request and ensuring that a conflict (time commitment, duration, interest, disclosure, etc.) does not exist, and deciding if the request should be approved or not based on a variety of other considerations including other approved overload and outside activities.
+If there is a potential or perceived conflict of interest with the proposed outside activity or any exceptions have to be made then you should work with the department/unit supervisor to disclose the conflict of interest and develop a conflict resolution/management plan for the request to be considered.

 No. Participating in outside consulting and/or research or holding outside employment while on an approved leave or sabbatical is generally a violation of leave and sabbatical policies.